A NEW ECOSYSTEM IS EMERGING

-We are seeing a growing ecosystem of people and organisations who are recognising the need for a major civilisational transition from Modernity to a new cultural paradigm.
+We are seeing a growing ecosystem of people and organisations who are recognising the need for a major civilisational transition from modernity to a new cultural paradigm.
 They are choosing alternative ways of living and working to support that shift.

 We’ve been mapping it since 2019, and know others who have been mapping it too.
 We’ve profiled over 200 organisations who are part of it, and outlined some of the ecosystem's key characteristics.